 Of course, caution must always be taken when little children are with pets, regardless of the size.

 Newfies are incredibly attached to their families, and do require lots of attention in return for the love they lavish on their people.

 Your Top Family Dogs And How To Choose

 Once you have narrowed down your list of family friendly dog breeds, it is time to make a decision.

 There are several ways to go about this.

-The first is to start researching your top breeds as much as you can.
+The first is to research your top breeds as much as you can.
 Look online at breed enthusiast websites, and see if your local library has any books.

-Find out what health issues affect purebred lines and what screening tests responsible breeders use to avoid them, and also learn as much as you can about their personalities and breed history.
+Find out what health issues may affect purebred lines and what screening tests responsible breeders use to avoid them.

 Most breeds of dog can make good family dogs with proper training, socialization, and preventative veterinary care.